Hotep

 Hotep (ḥtp; also rendered hetep) is an Egyptian word that roughly translates as "to be satisfied, at peace".
 The word also refers to an "offering" ritually presented to a deity or a dead person, hence "be pleased, be gracious, be at peace".
-It is rendered in hieroglyphs as an altar/offering table (Gardiner sign R4).
+It is rendered in Egyptian hieroglyphs as an altar (Gardiner sign R4).
 The noun ḥtp.w means "peace, contentment".
 Davies (2018) interprets the concept of ḥtp as "the result of action in accord with maat [the proper order of the universe]".

 The so-called offering formula begins with ḥtp-dj-nsw "an offering given by the king".